The latest information about the City of Yakima’s water treatment and water quality programs is now available.

 “We hope this pamphlet will inform the community about their tap water and inspire confidence that the water we all rely on is of the highest quality possible,” said Assistant Director of Public Works David Brown.
 “In pursuit of that goal the Water/Irrigation Division staff is committed to around-the-clock vigilance and service.
 We are proud to announce the City’s tap water meets and exceeds all state and federal requirements.”

 To that end, the City of Yakima is again testing its water for lead and copper this summer.
 The analysis is required every three years by the federal Environmental Protection Agency.

-It was presented by the Washington State Department of Health (DOH) Office of Drinking Water for meeting the high standards of DOH’s Treatment Optimization Program for 10 continuous years, 2010-2019.
+Last August, the City of Yakima Water Treatment Plant received the Gold Certificate of Achievement for 10 years of outstanding performance.
+The award was presented by the Washington State Department of Health (DOH) Office of Drinking Water for meeting the high standards of DOH’s Treatment Optimization Program for 10 continuous years, 2010-2019.

 The intake for the City’s drinking water system is located on the Naches River about 6 miles west of Yakima.
 Water is diverted from the Naches River at the confluence of the Tieton and the Naches Rivers by the Bureau of Reclamation through the Wapatox Canal.
 The intake structure has a number of fish protection facilities.
 Water leaves the intake and travels to the Water Treatment Plant through a 54-inch diameter concrete main.